RapGenerator/WangShijun/README.md

 ## Simon_Vera.pdf
 a PPT to introduce the paper above

-## data_split_bytone
+## data_split_by_rhyme
 my exploring based on file "df_all_pinyin_clear.csv" provided by data-cleaning group

-splitting data into several files, each file contains lyrics with the same tone
+splitting data into several files, each file contains lyrics with the same rhyme

 hope you find them useful